SAP-samples/teched2022-DA160/exercises/ex02/README.md

 ## Summary

-You just created the time data dimension in your Space in SAP Data Warehouse Cloud and you can now start your next step and create your first Table and Model.
+You just created the time data dimension in your Space in SAP Data Warehouse Cloud.
+You can now start your next step and create your first table and data model.

 Continue to - [Exercise 03: Prepare Your Data (optional) ](../ex03/README.md)